p2r3/epochtal/README.md

 ### Manual installation

-If you don't want to use Docker, ~~use docker~~ you can run epochtal locally on your machine:
+If you don't want to use Docker, ~~use docker~~ you can run Epochtal locally on your machine:

-1. Install the required dependencies; epochtal needs `tar`, `xz` and `wget` to be available to the Bun process.
+1. Install the required dependencies; Epochtal needs `tar`, `xz` and `wget` to be available to the Bun process.
 2. Clone the repository
    ```shell
    git clone --depth 1 https://github.com/p2r3/epochtal